FatemehEngqvist/database/Day01/README.md

 ![new-connection](./images/cut-2-create-1.png)

-Change the table name to **students**, then right click in the lower white box ans select create column to add the first attribute
+Change the table name to **students**, then right click in the lower white box and select create column to add the first attribute

 ![new-connection](./images/cut-2-create-2.png)